determined-ai/determined-examples/blog/llm-finetuning-2/README.md

 - `per_device_train_batch_size`: the batch size per GPU.

-DeepSpeed configuration options are in the `ds_configs` folder.
+DeepSpeed configuration files are in the `ds_configs` folder.

 ## Testing